VIllager-A/DS-challenges/README.md

 # DS-challenges
-DS work on publicly availabe datasets
+Notebooks containing DS work on publicly availabe datasets can be found here.